rtfisher/self_heating_network/README.md

  We furter compute the critical length for distributed nuclear burning using Poloudnenko, Gardiner, & Oran's 2011 PRL condition.
-The essential idea for this determination is to use the detonation initiation condition that the burning timescale is less than the sound-crossing time;
+The essential idea for this determination is to use the detonation initiation condition that the burning timescale is less than the sound-crossing time.
+ When the burning timescale is less than the sound-crossing time across some region of size L, that region can no longer adjust its burning rate by increasing or decreasing its flame surface area subsonically.
+This runaway burning leads to the development of a shock front and a subsequent detonation.

- t_burn < t_cross over some length scale L to find the critical length L > (e_int / eps_nuc) c_s.
+ Mathematically, t_burn < t_cross over some length scale L, so that the critical length L > (e_int / eps_nuc) c_s.
 Here e_int is the specific internal energy,
  eps_nuc is the specific nuclear energy generation rate, and c_s is the sound speed.